-Tunisian crisis escalates as president dissolves Parliament | Politics
+Tunisian crisis escalates as president dissolves parliament | Politics

 "We are not afraid to defend a legitimate institution," said Yamina Zoglami, a parliament member from the moderate Islamist Ennahda.
 "The people did not withdraw confidence from us.
 The president closed parliament with a tank."

-The former law professor says his actions were constitutional and necessary to save Tunisia from years of political paralysis and economic stagnation at the hands of a corrupt, self-serving elite.
-He says he will form a committee to rewrite the constitution and put it to a referendum in July and that he would then hold new parliamentary elections.
+Saied, a former law professor, says his actions were constitutional and necessary to save Tunisia from years of political paralysis and economic stagnation at the hands of a corrupt, self-serving elite.
+He says he will form a committee to rewrite the constitution, put it to a referendum in July then hold parliamentary elections in December.

 Wednesday's parliament session was delayed when the online meeting platforms Zoom and Teams stopped working in Tunisia shortly before it was due to begin.
 Speaking on radio, independent MP Iyadh Loumi accused the government of disabling the applications to disrupt the session but the communications technology minister denied that.